KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 ![](/images/assignee.png)

-We are not using that option because of additional user management overhead.
+We are not using that option to simplify user management tonight.
     {% endhint %}

 5. Fork the repository.